DAY 1

 B, L, D included

 We visit the modest Kashubian museum, perhaps hearing a Kashubian nursery rhyme, before our walk (6 km, 2 hrs) takes us through the lake district of the Kashubian Landscape Park.
-We drive to Malbork (1.5 hrs) to explore the largest mediaeval fortified castle complex in the world, situated on the river Nogat, a branch of the Vistula delta.
-Established by the Teutonic Knights in the 13th century, the fortress later became a Polish royal residence.
-Our guided tour takes us through the Lower, Middle and High Castles, separated by moats and towers.
-Thirty minutes away is Elbląg, where we reside for 3 nights at a 4-star hotel in the partly rebuilt historic centre.
+Some 100 km east (1.5 hrs’s drive) is Elbląg, where we spend 4 nights at a 4 star hotel in the partly rebuilt historic centre while we explore the surrounding area.

 DAY 6